Franklin251198/Attendance-Marker/README.md

 # Attendance-Marker
-A month Attendance marker for Teachers
+A monthly attendance marker for Teachers